-Nova Southeastern University (NSU) Fischler School of Education and Human Services (FSEHS) began offering a new degree in secondary school mathematics education in the fall term of 2007.
-In addition to a comprehensive set of pedagogical courses specifically designed for math instruction and assessment, there is a specialty component with a variety of mathematics courses composing the content of the secondary mathematics based on the Florida Sunshine State Mathematics Standards, and the current state-wide assessment in mathematics at grades 8-10.
+Nova Southeastern University (NSU) Fischler School of Education and Human Services (FSEHS) will offer a new degree in Secondary School Mathematics Education in the fall term of 2007.
+In addition to a comprehensive set of pedagogical courses specifically designed for math instruction and assessment, there will be a specialty component with a variety of mathematics courses composing the content of the secondary mathematics based on the Florida Sunshine State Mathematics Standards, and the current State-wide assessment in mathematics at grades 8-10.
 Mathematics certification is a generic certification that allows teachers to provide instruction at both the middle school level as well as at the high school level.